Skip to Content

 Beginner’s Tip: The correct materials are crucial to the success of this project.
 If you are experiencing any problems with your punch needle project (like your yarn won’t stay in, for example) it’s likely you have the wrong type of monk’s cloth or yarn.

-If you need help finding the correct materials, check out this blog post which more information about punch needle supplies and all of the shopping links you need.
+If you need help finding the correct materials, check out this blog post for more information about punch needle supplies and all of the shopping links you need.

 punch needle embroidery rainbow project